 Although leaving a wound uncovered isn’t entirely without benefits, there are more advantages to using a plaster or bandage to cover it.
 Evidence shows that wounds heal better in a moist environment, and covering a wound with a plaster can help it to stay slightly moist.
 The use of antibacterial cream or spray can also contribute, and prevent the wound from drying out under the plaster.

 Plasters also protect the wound while it’s healing.
 They prevent the wound from getting bumped or scraped, and allow a scab to form so that it can help the wound to heal.
 If a scab gets knocked off of the healing process is interrupted, the wound might start bleeding again or could take longer to heal, and it could increase the likelihood of scarring.

 When you choose to use a plaster or a bandage to cover a wound, it’s a good idea to change it regularly.
 The plaster can get dirty and start to peel off, plus it’s a good idea to check on the wound to see how it’s healing and make sure that it’s still clean.
-You might want to reapply antiseptic cream or something else to help keep the wound moist and keep away infection.
+You might want to reapply antiseptic spray or something else to help keep the wound moist and keep away infection.